GVLocke/CS-3513/README.md

 - swapping
     - `SwapNoTemp.java` swaps two variables without using a temp variable.
     - `SwapWithTemp` swaps two variables using a temp variable.
+- swing
+    - `EmptyFrame.java` is the most barebones Swing application that simply displays a blank frame.
+    - `HistogramViewer.java` displays a simple histogram graph.
+    - `SalaryGridGUI.java` introduces the use of a `GridBagLayout`.
+    - `SalaryGUI.java` is a simple GUI app that calculates the yearly salary corresponding to an hourly wage.
 - tollcalculation
     - `App.java` calculates the toll for a driver based on when they passed the toll booth.
     - `ImprovedApp.java` does the same thing but uses the LocalTime library to simplify the code.